-Five Below: Wall Street Bullish After Q3 Sales Beat
+Street Is Bullish On Five Below After Q3 Sales Beat

 Buckley said despite concerns about price increases in an effort to mitigate tariffs that were implemented in October, the company still reported third quarter comps of +2.9%.

-“Both basket and transaction drove comps, and management continues to highlight strong performance in multiple worlds (Style, Tech, Candy and Room),” said the analyst.
+“Both basket and transaction drove comps, and management continues to highlight strong performance in multiple worlds (Style, Tech, Candy and Room),” the analyst wrote in a note.

 Bank of America reiterated a Buy rating on the company with a $150 price target.